≥92% of participants will know how to identify and manage a patient with a traumatic brain injury.

 Direct trauma causes injury at the site of impact, termed a coup contusion.
 Acceleration/deceleration causes injury at a site opposite the impact site, termed a contrecoup contusion.
 Contrecoup typically results in a bruised brain when the brain bounces off the skull and often occurs in shaken baby syndrome or a car accident.
 It can cause damage to individual nerve cells.

 Skull fractures occur when there is a break in the integrity of the skull bone.
-When the skull pushes into the brain, it is called a dressed skull fracture.
+The most common type of skull fracture is a linear skull fracture, with a break in a cranial bone resembling a thin line without splintering, depression, or distortion of bone.
+Typically, these fractures are not serious and do not require specific treatment unless there is an underlying brain injury.
+When the skull pushes into the brain, it is called a depressed skull fracture.
 When an object penetrates the skull, a penetrating skull fracture occurs.

 2 | Opens eyes only in response to painful stimulus |